 Books belonging to the late Prof. Miriam Schlesinger's bequest on subjects related to translation theory and practice is included in the library's collection.
 Schlesinger taught at Bar Ilan University between 1978 and 2012, and chaired the department of translation and interpreting studies between 2004 and 2007.

-The library is situated in the Moreshet Yisrael section of the campus, building 502, room 5.
+The library is situated in the Moreshet Yisrael section of the campus (502), building 5.

 On Friday the library is closed.